tylertitsworth/5th-age-srd/Classes/Paladin.md

 Enemies you challenge are vulnerable to your attacks.

+#### Exalted Challenge

-**Exalted Challenge (Smite Power):** If you use the talent to challenge the target with your Smite Evil attack, the target takes holy damage equal to your Smite Evil bonus damage whenever it attacks one of your allies.
+If you use the talent to challenge the target with your Smite Evil attack, the target takes holy damage equal to your Smite Evil bonus damage whenever it attacks one of your allies.

-#### Adventurer Feat
+##### Adventurer Feat

 The target also takes the Smite Evil bonus damage if it uses any method to no longer be engaged with you, such as disengage, pop free, or teleporting.